mozilla-l10n/documentation/tools/pontoon/renaming_a_file.md

 ## Get a Pull Request ready

 Either you or the project owners will get a Pull Request ready that renames the file for all locales.
 Using a script is recommended as you will need to generate the patch not too long before the next steps to avoid conflicts.
-Make sure the patch is only renaming the file and not touching content.
-If you need to move strings into another file, you can do it in a separate Pull Request and merge it after the renaming has been synced.

 ## Rename the resource in Pontoon admin panel